nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

    2. Create a new PDF file on your computer.

-   2. Test case: `filepath INDEX f/FILEPATH` where NEWFILEPATH is the absolute file path of the new PDF file from step 2.<br>
+   2. Test case: `filepath INDEX f/NEWFILEPATH` where `NEWFILEPATH` is the absolute file path of the new PDF file from step 2.<br>
       Expected: PDF file assigned.
 Client details shown in the command display.

       1. Click on the client in the result display.